-The before and after cellulite treatment pictures show how well the injections work at smoothing out dimpled skin.
+The before and after cellulite treatment pictures show how well QWOinjections work at smoothing out dimpled skin.
 As with any cosmetic procedure, results may vary* To achieve optimal cellulite reduction, select a reputable provider to perform this technique-sensitive procedure.

 What is Cellulite?